5 children die in bouncy castle accident - NewsBreak

 The school was holding a celebration to mark the end of the school year.

 The children who died included two boys and two girls in year 6, which would make them 10 or 11 years old, said Tasmania police Commissioner Darren Hine.
-Police later Thursday confirmed a fifth child died in the hospital.1 dead as Midwest winds whip up dust, blow over semitrailers
+Police later Thursday confirmed a fifth child died in the hospital.Strong winds in Midwest whip up dust, blow over semitrailers

 Five other children were being treated, including four in critical condition.
 Hine said an investigation is underway.